Learner drivers can join an existing car insurance policy or take one out themselves.

 Add them onto an existing policy.
 A learner can be added to an existing policy as long as they're not the main driver of the car.
 Sometimes this won't affect your current car insurance premium.
 The worst that can happen is if the learner causes an accident, the policyholder will be charged a young or inexperienced driver excess.

-Is it better to get a learner their own policy or add them to an existing one?
+Is it better to add a learner to an existing policy or buy a separate one?

 In most cases it is better to add a learner driver to your policy than it is to take out a new one just for them.
 Here are a few reasons why: